Control access to Sessions with IAM Conditions

 1. Use specialized Session IAM roles: Session IAM Conditions should only be used for roles that apply to sessions and session Events.
 You can use specialized roles such as aiplatform.googleapis.com/sessionViewer, aiplatform.googleapis.com/sessionEditor, and aiplatform.googleapis.com/sessionUser to prevent overly permissive access.
 See the Specialized Session IAM Roles section for more details.

-2. Use positive conditions: We recommend using positive conditions (such as checks for equality or the presence of prefixes) for aiplatform.googleapis.com/sessionUserId for greater accuracy.
+2. Use positive conditions: We recommend using positive conditions (such as checks for equality or the presence of prefixes) on aiplatform.googleapis.com/sessionUserId for greater accuracy.
 Since unsupported types and services are represented by an empty user ID, negative conditions (such as checks for inequality) might inadvertently match a wide range of resources, which can be overly permissive and allow for unexpected permission granting.

 3. Shorten conditions if possible: We recommend using the shortest and simplest logic within your IAM condition expressions, especially if you plan on having a large amount of conditions.
 IAM allow policies have a size limitation, and simplifying conditions will prevent running into IAM limitations.
 See Limitations for more details.
 For example, you can simplify checking for two different user IDs by combining the compound statement: api.getAttribute('aiplatform.googleapis.com/sessionUserId', '') == 'sessionA' || api.getAttribute('aiplatform.googleapis.com/sessionUserId', '') == sessionB' as it evaluates to the same result as the shorter statement api.getAttribute('aiplatform.googleapis.com/sessionUserId', '') in ['sessionA', 'sessionB'].